Instagram launches IGTV, a standalone app for longform video

 Creators can splice together video from their Stories and other video content, but a standalone app was chosen over extending videos upload permission beyond 60 seconds in order to highlight longform content.

-“I think in all of our research what we figured out very quickly is that when people browse through Feed they don’t want to stop and watch a 10-minute video and to do that slows down feed and makes it feel clunky,” Systrom said in a press conference after the debut.
+“I think in all of our research, what we figured out very quickly is that when people browse through Feed, they don’t want to stop and watch a 10-minute video, and to do that slows down Feed and makes it feel clunky,” Systrom said in a press conference after the debut.

 IGTV will not launch with advertising or make payments to creators, but monetization strategy will be explored in the future, Systrom said.
-Links however can be shared in IGTV to support deals influencers strike with brands.
+However, influencers will be able to share links in IGTV to support deals they strike with brands.

 No plans are currently in the works to produce original Instagram content for IGTV.

-In other recent video-related Instagram news, at the F8 developer conference last month, Facebook announced plans to introduce group video chat for WhatsApp and Instagram and the ability to share content from apps like GoPro and Spotify in Instagram Stories.
+In other recent video-related Instagram news, at the F8 developer conference last month, Facebook announced plans to introduce group video chat for WhatsApp and Instagram, as well as the ability to share content from apps like GoPro and Spotify in Instagram Stories.